Why Shared State Breaks Multi-Agent Systems Past Three Agents

 session_id: str

-What changes: the researcher doesn't write to research_results.
+What changes: the researcher does not write to research_results.
 It sends Message(from_="researcher", to="writer", type="result", payload={"findings": ...}).
 The writer node filters state["messages"] for messages addressed to it and processes its inbox.
 There is no shared field both agents write to; there is only a channel both append to.

 3. The supervisor pattern and when it earns its cost

-Without a supervisor: adding a new agent requires updating every agent that might hand off to it.
+Without a supervisor, adding a new agent requires updating every agent that might hand off to it.
 Changing routing logic requires updating edge functions.
 Debugging why a task stalled means reading through the message queue manually.

 4. Tool governance in multi-agent systems